dark0psys/qa-samplereport/README.md

 # 🎯 My QA Approach & Values

-- Clear communication
+- clear communication and respect.
-- Reproducibility
+- reproducibility
-- Visual clarity with attachments
+- visual clarity with attachments
-- Categorization (severity, component, environment)
+- neat categorization (severity, component, environment)
-- Testing both expected behavior and unexpected edge cases
+- testing both expected behavior and unexpected edge cases
-- Reporting actionable issues developers can fix quickly
+- reporting actionable issues developers can fix quickly
+- swift production of reports as fast as required
 -----------

 If you'd like to see detailed reports, open the sample-bugs folder.